linnnus/blog/src/posts/first-nixpkgs-pr.md

 Almost immediately upon opening the PR,
 @emilazy pointed out that this is technically a breaking change and `nixpkgs/lib` specifically as pretty strict backwards-compatibility guarantees.
-It turns out that some people in the wild were actually _relying_ on the non-escaping of XML characters by writing code like this:
+It turns out that some people in the wild[^amp-example] were actually _relying_ on the non-escaping of XML characters by writing code like this:

+[^amp-example]: [Here](https://github.com/kittywitch/nixfiles/blob/5c7dc38a136c156aa48420c2c9ce3cf99e43e3d5/darwin/distributed.nix#L11)s an example.
+I found about 80 examples by searching GitHub for `langauge:Nix AND "&amp;&amp;"`.
+Keep in mind that this is _just_ public GitHub repositories and _just_ using this specific XML-entity.

 ```nix
 launchd.agents."some-daemon".serviceConfig.programArguments = [